CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 done
 ```

-When we have submitted everything we want, we need to wait for the jobs to finish.
+When we submit everything we want, we must wait for the jobs to finish.

 ```bash
 # Wait for all the tasks to finish